on our staff.

 Send us a résumé that outlines your experience and focuses on the specific position for which you’re applying.
 Include a cover letter.
 You can submit materials online by clicking on the link for the open position.

-In the next interview, we’re looking to establish, for architectural and engineering positions, both your technical proficiency and your familiarity with or interest in remedial architecture.
+In the next interview, which is usually done virtually, we’re looking to establish, for architectural and engineering positions, both your technical proficiency and your familiarity with or interest in remedial architecture.
 Now is the time to show us a portfolio.
 For administrative, marketing, or financial positions, we aim to assess your interpersonal skills and relevant experience.